Sushi: Oshizushi

-Western-style sushi
+Sushi in the West

 Norway roll (ノルウェー巻き).
 A Norwegian businessman introduced the use of salmon as a sushi ingredient to Japan in the 1980s.

 The increasing popularity of sushi worldwide has resulted in variations typically found in the Western world but rarely in Japan.

 One widespread form of sushi created to suit the Western palate is the California roll, a norimaki which presently almost always uses imitation crab (the original recipe calls for real cooked crab), along with avocado and cucumber.
 A wide variety of popular rolls (norimaki and uramaki) have evolved since.

 The identity of the creator of the California roll is disputed.
 Several chefs from Los Angeles have been cited as the dish's originators, as well as one chef from Vancouver, British Columbia.

 The earliest mention in print of a "California roll" was in the Los Angeles Times and an Ocala, Florida newspaper on November 25, 1979.
 Less than a month later an Associated Press story credited a Los Angeles chef named Ken Seusa at the Kin Jo sushi restaurant near Hollywood as its inventor.
 The AP article cited Mrs. Fuji Wade, manager of the restaurant, as its source for the claim.

 Others attribute the dish to Ichiro Mashita, another Los Angeles sushi chef from the former Little Tokyo restaurant "Tokyo Kaikan".
 According to this account, Mashita began substituting the toro (fatty tuna) with avocado in the off-season, and after further experimentation, developed the prototype, back in the 1960s.

 Japanese-born chef Hidekazu Tojo, a resident of Vancouver, British Columbia since 1971 is also credited, claiming he created the California roll at his restaurant in the late 1970s.
 Tojo insists he is the innovator of the "inside-out" sushi, and it got the name "California roll" because its contents of crab and avocado were abbreviated to C.A., which is the abbreviation for the state of California.
 Because of this coincidence, Tojo was set on the name California Roll.
 According to Tojo, he single-handedly created the California roll at his Vancouver, British Columbia restaurant, including all the modern ingredients of cucumber, cooked crab, and avocado.
 In 2016 the Japanese Ministry of Agriculture, Forestry and Fisheries named Tojo a goodwill ambassador for Japanese cuisine.